Required for my Capstone project is a Site Visit. For my Site Visit, I went to the CNBC Global Headquarters in New Jersey.

 I thought that overall this was a great trip.
 It was a treat because we usually don’t get to share food at school because of allergies.
 It was really nice of the restaurant to accommodate us.
 I also thank Senor Johnson for putting the whole trip together and making everything possible.

 I chose my topic, which was the stock market.
-Now I had to come up with a main inquiry question, which had to be more specific, but able to be answered without being a yes-or-no-question.
+Now I had to come up with a main inquiry question.
 Before I settled on my topic, I already kind of knew what my main inquiry question was.
 At first I wanted to do, “factors that affect the stock market” Then I realized that that was too broad, so I narrowed it down to, “The top factors that affect the stock market” That would be easier to answer because my sub questions could be the top factors, in the form of a question.

 To clarify that my work was correct so far, I FaceTimed my two god mothers.
 One of them works at CNBC, and does a show called Power Lunch.
 My other god mother works in the bank business.
 When we discussed my project, they gave me many ideas and a LOT of information.
 Almost too much for me to handle.
-They made me rethink my inquiry question.
-I then changed to my final question, “What top factors impact the stock prices?”
+They made me rethink my inquiry question too.
+I then changed to my final question, “What top factors impact the stock market?”

 After are discussion, I had to write down everything I learned on a document.
 I wrote down my main inquiry question and some sub questions.
-First, I made a list of examples of things that affect the stock prices.
+First, I made a list of examples of things that impact the stock market.
 Then I made them into questions.
-For example, new products affect the price, so I made into the question, “How do new products affect the stock price?”
+For example, new products impact a company’s stock price, so I made into the question, “How do new products impact a company’s stock price?”

-Right now, my five sub questions are, “How do natural disasters affect the market,” “What is meant by the ‘market’,” “How do product launches affect different stocks in different ways,” “How do a company’s anouncements affect their stock price,” and “How do elections affect the market?”
+Right now, my five sub questions are, “How do natural disasters impact the market,” “What is meant by the ‘market’,” “How do product launches impact different stocks in different ways,” “How do company announcements impact their stock price,” and “How do elections impact the market?”